 - a.
-The works will be scheduled to avoid the winter months between October and March when most of the species likely to be affected will be present.
-Therefore, all works will be undertaken between March and September; - b.
+The works will be scheduled to avoid the winter months between October and March when most of the particularly sensitive species likely to be affected will be present (notably wintering waterbirds).
+Therefore, with the exception to selected activities such as vegetation removal that would likely impact other protected species, such as nesting birds, all works will be undertaken between March and September; - b.
 The timing of the works and the measures intrinsic to the design, outlined above, will be sufficient to avoid significant effects.
 Nevertheless, if on the advice of the onsite ecologist further protection is required, then a suitable camouflage barrier netting will be utilised; - c.
-Construction works will be limited to daylight hours to avoid effects on bats, birds and otters.
+Construction works will be limited to daylight hours to minimise effects on bats, birds and otters.
 The use of construction lighting will be limited to absolute minimums.
 Where it is necessary, all lighting will be cowled away from sensitive habitats, with no light spillage, in line with best practice for bats.
 Existing municipal compound areas will be utilised with sensor-based security lighting only; - d.
-Construction works will be limited to daylight hours to avoid effects on bats, birds and otters.
+Construction works will be limited to daylight hours to minimise effects on bats, birds and otters.
 The use of construction lighting will be limited to absolute minimums.
 Where it is necessary, all lighting will be cowled away from sensitive habitats, with no light spillage, in line with best practice for bats.
 Existing municipal compound areas will be utilised with sensor-based security lighting only; - e.
 The mini piling will be installed using reduced noise equipment in accordance with best practice; and - f.
 Regular monitoring of the works will be provided by a suitably qualified ECoW with authority to 'Stop the Works'.
 The representative will have knowledge of working on construction programmes within SAC and SPA areas where significant bird populations exist.

-Figure 1.3: Boyne Greenway Upstream Recycle Plastic Elements Construction.
+Figure 1.3: Boyne Greenway upstream recycle plastic elements construction.